yes4me/android-boluscalculator/README.md

 * Unit Test = white box testing
 * white box test = software testing method in which the internal structure/ design/ implementation of the item being tested is known to the tester
 * black box test = software testing method in which the internal structure/ design/ implementation of the item being tested is NOT known to the tester

+* BG = Blood Glucose
+* IC Ratio = Insulin-to-Carb Ratio.
+It is a ratio of how much insulin cover how much carbohydrate
+* IOB = Insulin On Board

 ## Sources
 ---